epw/consensus/consensus.md

 Paradigms are very personal.
 Even when they are mostly shared, there are likely to be some details that differ.
 It’s an effect of being able to shape your own reality.
 This does mean that two Mage’s magics may not work for each other at all.
 In extreme cases, their beliefs may actively clash (see Opposed, page XX).

 When choosing a Paradigm for your character, look at the listed ones in the Playbook.
 The choices will cover a variety of possible belief systems tailored to that Playbook, and in fact each individual Paradigm choice is likely to encompass multiple possibilities.
 You will need to choose something that makes sense to you, the player, because you will need to justify your Mage’s actions in terms of this Paradigm.
-This also likely means there will be some interpretation, as there are multiple ways to use the aspects written out for each Paradigm to describe a view of the world.
+This also likely means there will be some interpretation, as there are multiple ways to use the traits written out for each Paradigm to describe a view of the world.

 It is difficult to summarize all of a person’s beliefs in a small section.
 In Consensus, key aspects that are relevant to magic are called out.